cloudfoundry/cc-api-v3-style-guide/README.md

 * `created_at`: an ISO8601 compatible date and time that the resource was created
 * `updated_at`: an ISO8601 compatible date and time that the resource was last updated

-A resource **may** contain additional fields which are the attributes describing the resource.
+A resource **MAY** contain additional fields which are the attributes describing the resource.

 A resource **MUST** contain a `links` field containing a [links](#links) object, which is used to provide URLs to associated resources, relationships, and actions for the resource.